 Device Health is the newest Windows Analytics solution that complements the existing Upgrade Readiness and Update Compliance solutions by providing IT with reports on some common problems the end users might experience so they can be proactively remediated, thus saving support calls and improving end-user productivity.

-Like Upgrade Readiness and Update Compliance, Device Health is a solution built within Operations Management Suite (OMS), a cloud-based monitoring and automation service that has a flexible servicing subscription based on data usage and retention.
-This preview release is free for customers to try and will not incur charges on your OMS workspace for its use.
-For more information about OMS, see Operations Management Suite overview.
+Like Upgrade Readiness and Update Compliance, Device Health is a solution built in Azure Portal, a cloud-based monitoring and automation service that has a flexible servicing subscription based on data usage and retention.
+This release is free for customers to try and will not incur charges on your Azure Portal workspace for its use.
+For more information about Azure Portal, see Windows Analytics in the Azure Portal .

 Device Health uses Windows diagnostic data that is part of all Windows 10 devices.
-If you have already employed Upgrade Readiness or Update Compliance solutions, all you need to do is select Device Health (preview) from the OMS solution gallery and add it to your OMS workspace.
-Device Health requires enhanced telemetry, so you might need to implement this policy if you've not already done so.
+If you have already employed Upgrade Readiness or Update Compliance solutions, all you need to do is select Device Health from the Azure Portal solution gallery and add it to your Azure Portal workspace.
+Device Health requires enhanced diagnostic data, so you might need to implement this policy if you've not already done so.